Itee/three-full/README.md

 #### Extended Three JavaScript 3D library ####

-Three.js come with lot of examples files, which are curently not usable as ES6 module.
+Three.js r89 come with lot of examples files, which are curently not usable as ES6 module.
 The purpose of this project is to convert all examples files and includes them as part of the library.

-**The version 4.1.1 is now available under Three r89 !!!**
+**The version 4.2.0 is now available !!!**

 #### Setup ####